 by Had Robinson

-Do we want to get hurt, wreck our equipment, or have something worse (!) happen?
+Do we want to get hurt, wreck your equipment, or have something worse (!) happen?
 It is extremely important that we understand the weather.
-Our region has some of the most dicey air in the world because it can change so RAPIDLY and/or be completely different just a few hundred feet up or down or a mile or two in one direction or the other.
+Our region has some of the most dicey air in the world because of the dry air and high altitude which make the thermals here extremely powerful.
+The weather can change so RAPIDLY and/or be completely different just a few hundred feet up or down or a mile or two in one direction or the other.
 One minute the air is a pussycat.
 Then, in seconds, it can be brutal.
-For this reason, pilots who learn how to safely fly in the desert southwest have the tools that can enable them to fly anywhere in the world.
+For this reason, pilots who learn how to safely fly in the desert southwest have the tools that can enable them to fly safely anywhere in the world.

 Here is a report from a friend and an experienced pilot who was flying in Colombia during the 2015 season.
 She personally discovered why studying the weather can prevent an accident.